 When I was still on a lot of pain medication and supplements, I also had a tracker set up for keeping track of that.

-Without a plan, I tend to just float through the day, scrolling through social media, watching Netflix and end up not really doing anything I feel good about at the end of the day.
+Without a plan, I tend to just float through the day, scrolling through social media, watching Netflix and end up not really doing anything I feel good about.
 Not doing anything I'm passionate about, nothing that brings me joy.

 I prefer to prepare activities the night before, then if I can't manage them the next day, they get forwarded until I can do them, or cancelled if they weren't important tasks.
 And that's okay!
 Allowing yourself time to rest and leave things unchecked in the journal is important too.
 Just because it's written, doesn't mean it must be done in spite of your well-being.

 Pages You Should Include In Your Bullet Journal

 There is a huge variety of pages you can include in your journal, depending on your own needs and interests.
 I will share some of the most important pages here to help you get set up.
 You can see all my journal layouts linked further down on this page if you'd like some inspiration.

 - Keeps track of where everything is in your journal

 - Dedicate a few pages at the front of your journal to create an index